Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Materials and Methods

 \subsection{Training Data and Training Procedure}

-Using the computer simulation described in section \ref{sec:methods:simulations}, we generated two- and three-dimensional training datasets, the datasets consisting of corresponding mechanical and electrical data.
-The two-dimensional training datasets contain data from $10$ different simulations with different electrical and/or mechanical parameters, each dataset consisting of $300-800$ video frames.
-Each frame was resized from $200 \times 200$ cells to $128 \times 128$ pixels before being provided as input to the network.
-During training, one of the $10$ datasets was omitted, such that it could be later used for the reconstruction, in order for the network to always only estimate excitation patterns from data that it had not seen during training.
-The remaining $9$ datasets contained in total $4,000$-$6,000$ video frames.
-Using data-augmentation, we increased the size of the training data to approximately $50,000$ frames and then randomly chose $15,000-20,000$ frames for training.
-At the same time, data-augmentation obviated computing additional training data in computer simulations.
+Using the computer simulation described in section \ref{sec:methods:simulations}, we generated two- and three-dimensional training datasets consisting of corresponding mechanical and electrical data.
+The two-dimensional training data includes two datasets, one with focal wave data and the other with single spiral wave and spiral wave chaos data, see Fig. \ref{fig:trainingdata}a) and b).
+The focal dataset includes data from $200$ different simulations of $200$ focal or target waves originating from randomly chosen stimulation sites, as shown in Fig. \ref{fig:trainingdata}a).
+The simulations were initiated with randomized electrical parameters $a \in [0.05,0.1]$ (in steps of 0.01), $k \in [7,8,9]$, $G_s \in [0,1]$ (in steps of 0.1), and randomized values for the diffusion constant $D \in [0.1,1]$ (in steps of 0.1) and fiber angle $\alpha \in [0^{\circ},90^{\circ}]$ (in steps of $1^{\circ}$).
+Each focal wave sequence is comprised of $80$ video frames, which were each saved every $50$ simulation time steps.
+Using data-augmentation, the size of the focal training data was increased to approximately $63,000$ frames, and then $20,000$ frames were randomly chosen for training, see also Fig. \ref{fig:training}c).
+Data-augmentation obviated computing additional training data in computer simulations.
+During data-augmentation, the two-dimensional data was firstly rotated by $90^{\circ}$, and then flipped both horizontally and vertically, such that all fiber alignments from $0-360^{\circ}$ were equally likely to be present in the data.
+The spiral wave and spiral wave chaos dataset includes data from $10$ different simulations with either single stationary or meandering spiral waves or persistent or decaying spiral wave chaos, as shown in Fig. \ref{fig:trainingdata}b).
+Each of the $10$ datasets was initiated with slightly different electrical and/or mechanical parameters with a fiber alignment of $0^{\circ}$, $15^{\circ}$, $30^{\circ}$ or $45^{\circ}$ (and accordingly $180^{\circ}$, $195^{\circ}$, $210^{\circ}$ and $225^{\circ}$, respectively), and consists of $300-800$ video frames, which were each saved every $50$ simulation time steps.
+The $10$ datasets contained in total about $7,000$ video frames.
+Using data-augmentation, the size of the spiral chaos training data was increased to approximately $57,000$ frames, and then $20,000$ frames were randomly chosen for training, see also Fig. \ref{fig:training}c).
 During data-augmentation, the two-dimensional data was firstly rotated by $90^{\circ}$, such that in addition to the $0^\circ$, $15^\circ$, $30^\circ$ and $45^\circ$ fiber alignments, see section \ref{sec:methods:simulations}, the data also included $90^{\circ}$, $105^{\circ}$, $120^{\circ}$ and $135^{\circ}$ fiber alignments.
-Then, we flipped the data both horizontally and vertically such that all alignments from $0-360^{\circ}$ in steps of $15^{\circ}$, including $60^{\circ}$, $75^{\circ}$, $150^{\circ}$ $165^{\circ}$ and their corresponding inverse vectors were present in the training data.
-The three-dimensional training datasets contain initially $8,400$ frames from $11$ different simulations.
-Validation was performed on a different dataset containing again data from $11$ different simulations, see Fig. \ref{fig:results3D1}e).
-Using data-augmentation, we increased the size of the three-dimensional training data to approximately $67,000$ frames by randomly flipping frames along the $e_x$-, $e_y$- and/or $e_z$-axis.
-To simulate noisy mechanical measurement data, we added noise to a fraction of the mechanical training data, see Fig. \ref{fig:noise}.
+Then, the data was flipped both horizontally and vertically, such that all fiber alignments from $0-360^{\circ}$ in steps of $15^{\circ}$, including $60^{\circ}$, $75^{\circ}$, $150^{\circ}$ $165^{\circ}$ and their corresponding inverse vectors were present in the training data.
+For training on both focal and spiral chaos data, $20,000$ frames were randomly chosen from both datasets with $50\%$ of the frames being focal and $50\%$ being spiral chaos data.
+Each video frame of both the focal and spiral chaos datasets was resized from $200 \stimes 200$ cells to $128 \stimes 128$ pixels before being provided as input to the network.